A young woman screams mid-fall in Final Destination: Bloodlines (2025), lit in vivid yellow-orange

 Clarity has its downsides however.
 The director recycles bits of footage from the first movie, which always feels like a cop-out.
 He doesn’t stop there, even reusing original footage introduced in the sequel.

 That’s the one-two punch of fair criticism that overlaps with Sin City: AD2K4, wherein footage is also recycled.
+I hate recycled footage.

 The writing is very strong.
 The action takes place at sea and furthers the original narrative, while building the larger world of the story.
 It’s good stuff!